CarolineDelva/Suicide_Rates_Overview_Team_Project/README.md

 ### Dataset

-This dataset ìSuicide Rates Overview From 1985 to 2016î was collected from Kaggle.
+This dataset ‚ÄúSuicide Rates Overview From 1985 to 2016‚Äù was collected from Kaggle.
 It comprises of suicide rates for 101 countries in all 6 continents around the world from 1985 to 2016.
 The dataset also provides these variables: year, gross domestic project (GDP), GDP per capita, Human Development Index (HDI) for year, suicide rates per 100k population, generation, age, sex, and population.

-As the main dataset does not list the continents, Techslides' application programming interface (API) was used to provide the countriesí continent and flag photos.
+As the main dataset does not list the continents, Techslides' application programming interface (API) was used to provide the countries‚Äô continent and flag photos.
 Antarctica is not included in this study because it is currently uninhabited.

 ### Variables